Updated April 10, 2023

 Digital marketers regularly refer to the terms SEO and SEM, which may appear confusing because they sound so similar.
 While there certainly is some overlap, SEO and SEM do denote different things.
 Let’s take a look at each one a little closer.

 What Is SEO?

 SEO stands for “search engine optimization,” which is a collection of processes designed to attract free traffic to your website.
 In other words, it’s a technique used to obtain targeted traffic to your site through organic methods.
 The more a website is optimized, the better it will be displayed in online searches compared to its competitors.
 SEO is essentially focused on boosting a website’s ranking in the organic section of search results.

-On-site SEO factors are those whose tactics can be applied manually to your site to make it more search engine friendly.
+On-site SEO factors are tactics that can be applied manually to your site to make it more friendly to search engines.

-There are many ways to incorporate such tactics.
+There are many ways to incorporate such a strategy.
 One of the most helpful ways is to utilize keywords discovered from keyword research.
-With keyword research, you determine the most influential terms that relate to your industry that consumers are most likely to choose when using a search engine.
-When you incorporate these keywords in targeted and relevant ways, you can see some real results in your website’s rankings.
+With keyword research, you determine the most influential terms that relate to your industry, ones that potential customers are most likely to choose when looking for your products or services.
+When you incorporate these keywords in targeted and relevant ways, you can see real results in your website’s rankings.

 Optimizing metadata is another crucial aspect to sound SEO, and this is an area where companies will want to additionally incorporate keywords.
-Other on-site SEO tactics include presenting a strong title, adding a wealth of content, incorporating a variety of images and videos, and using a well-constructed URL.
+Other on-site SEO tactics include presenting a strong title; adding valuable, authoritative content; incorporating a variety of images and videos; and using a well-constructed URL.